 We loved the 2km river ride, its almost like a lazy river but has some rapids along the way.
 It is a great way to climatise yourself with the waterpark and it is suitable for all the family.
 Some of our favourite rides in Aquaventure were The Falls, Aquaconda and Zoomerango.
-There are plenty of rides for kids of all ages, with Splashers Island for younger kids, a dolphin encounter where you can swim with dolphins, as well as Poseidon’s Revenge or the Leap of Faith for adrenaline junkies!
+There are plenty of rides for kids of all ages, with Splashers Island for younger kids, a dolphin encounter, as well as Poseidon’s Revenge or the Leap of Faith for adrenaline junkies!

 Desert Safari & Sunset Barbecue

 This was one of our favourite family activities in Dubai.
 While theme parks and water parks are great family days out, you could be anywhere in the world.
 When we were out in the middle of the Arabian desert, we felt far removed from the skyscrapers of modern Dubai.
 It felt exotic, cultural and enchanting.
 The desert safari will always remind us of our family holiday in Dubai.

 I checked numerous prices before booking with Attraction Tickets Direct and I was surprised at the value for money they offered.
 All of their modern 4-wheel drive jeeps take six people, so depending on how many are in your family, you may or may not, have a private tour.